Cook–Levin theorem: Proof

+Only the first table row ($T_{i,j,0}$) actually depends on the input string $I$.
+The remaining lines depend only on the input length $n$ and on the machine $M$; they formalize a generic computation of $M$ for up to $p(n)$ steps.

+The transformation makes extensive use of the polynomial $p(n)$.
+As a consequence, the above proof is not constructive: even if $M$ is known, witnessing the membership of the given problem in NP, the transformation cannot be effectively computed, unless an upper bound $p(n)$ of $M$'s time complexity is also known.

 Complexity

 While the above method encodes a non-deterministic Turing machine in complexity $O(\log(p(n))p(n)^3)$, the literature describes more sophisticated approaches in complexity $O(p(n)\log(p(n)))$.
 The quasilinear result first appeared seven years after Cook's original publication.

-Generalized versions of boolean satisfiability have encodings with stronger bounds still: quantified boolean formulas (QBF's) encode non-deterministic Turing machines in polynomial complexity to the machine's space bound (as opposed to time bound), and dependency quantified boolean formulas (DQBF's) encode non-deterministic Turing machines in an ideal logarithmic complexity to the machine's space bound.
+The use of SAT to prove the existence of an NP-complete problem can be extended to other computational problems in logic, and to completeness for other complexity classes.

+The quantified Boolean formula problem (QBF) involves Boolean formulas extended to include nested universal quantifiers and existential quantifiers for its variables.
+The QBF problem can be used to encode computation with a Turing machine limited to polynomial space complexity, proving that there exists a problem (the recognition of true quantified Boolean formulas) that is PSPACE-complete.
+Analogously, dependency quantified boolean formulas encode computation with a Turing machine limited to logarithmic space complexity, proving that there exists a problem that is NL-complete.

 Consequences

-The proof shows that any problem in NP can be reduced in polynomial time (in fact, logarithmic space suffices) to an instance of the Boolean satisfiability problem.
+The proof shows that every problem in NP can be reduced in polynomial time (in fact, logarithmic space suffices) to an instance of the Boolean satisfiability problem.
 This means that if the Boolean satisfiability problem could be solved in polynomial time by a deterministic Turing machine, then all problems in NP could be solved in polynomial time, and so the complexity class NP would be equal to the complexity class P.

 The significance of NP-completeness was made clear by the publication in 1972 of Richard Karp's landmark paper, "Reducibility among combinatorial problems", in which he showed that 21 diverse combinatorial and graph theoretical problems, each infamous for its intractability, are NP-complete.